 - e.
 Accommodations While on Trip

 - adequate services.

 - Identify emergency medical facilities.

 - to their departure.

-- f.
-Communications While on Trip

-- email. cellular or land line communications available.

-- to all trip leaders prior to departure.
+- to all trip leaders prior to departure. - III.

-- III.
 Obtain Signatures on Required Forms.
 Each coordinator must collect in their program.
-Both the on-campus coordinator and on-site at https://global.usc.edu/student-travel-abroad/policies- guidelines/for-administrators-without-management-login/.

-- an overseas location that is appropriate for them.
+Both the on-campus coordinator and on-site at https://global.usc.edu/student-travel-abroad/policies- guidelines/for-administrators-without-management-login/. - an overseas location that is appropriate for them.